Custom Puzzle from a Photo: From Upload to Finished Jigsaw

 Phone photos are the source for over 80 percent of custom photo puzzle orders.
 Modern phones capture at 12 megapixels or higher by default, which clears every piece count's minimum.
 The two things to watch are the source location and the format.

 Pull the photo from the camera roll, not from a third-party app or a re-shared message.
 The camera roll holds the full-resolution original; messaging apps and social platforms compress photos heavily on upload and re-download.
 On iOS, a photo from the Photos app preserves the original.
-On Android, a photo from Google Photos or the Gallery app preserves the original.
+On most phones, a photo from the photo library preserves the original.

 For the 500 and 1000 piece counts, check the file size before upload.
 A 12-megapixel JPEG from a modern phone is typically 3 to 6 megabytes.
 If the file is under 1 megabyte, it has been compressed somewhere along the way and may not print sharply at the larger counts.